moment/luxon/docs/tour.md

 const dt = DateTime.local(2017, 5, 15, 8, 30);
 ```

-[DateTime.local](../class/src/datetime.js~DateTime.html#static-method-local) takes any number of arguments, all the way out to milliseconds.
+[DateTime.local](../class/src/datetime.js~DateTime.html#static-method-local) takes any number of arguments, all the way out to milliseconds (months are 1-indexed).
 Underneath, this is similar to a JavaScript Date object.
 But we've decorated it with lots of useful methods.

 ## Creating a DateTime